 Supplies of certain goods and services (for example, charitable aid, financial services, and so on) and export of software development, consulting and some other services, are exempt from, or not subject to, VAT.
-(That is, they are exempt without a right to VAT credit).
+(That is, they are exempt without a right to a VAT credit).

 Export supplies of goods are zero-rated.
-(That is, they are exempt with a right to VAT credit).

-Since 2022 e-supplies of services to individuals in Ukraine are subject to 20% VAT and the foreign providers must VAT register in Ukraine (if their sales in Ukraine exceed UAH 1 million (\approx USD 23.9 thousand) for any preceding 12 month period), add 20% VAT to the price and file the monthly VAT returns, and settle the VAT to the state.
+(That is, they are exempt with a right to a VAT credit).
+Since 2022 e-supplies of services to individuals in Ukraine are subject to 20% VAT and the foreign providers must VAT register in Ukraine (if their sales in Ukraine exceed UAH 1 million for any preceding 12 month period), add 20% VAT to the price and file the monthly VAT returns.